Navigation

 client->nav_app_leave( lo_app ).

 Sound familiar?
-The abap2UI5 framework emulates the classic call screen and leave to screen behaviour here.
+The abap2UI5 framework emulates the classic call screen and leave to screen behavior here.

 Launchpad